pragmaticDataminer/tweet-analysis/README.md

 # Wrangle and Analyse Twitter data - WeRateDogs
 -----------------------------------------------
 The project involves wrangling  archived Twitter data , analyse the cleaned data and draw insights from the observations.
-The dataset considered, twitter_archive_enhanced.csv  is the  enhanced tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
+The dataset, twitter_archive_enhanced.csv  is the  enhanced tweet archive of Twitter user @dog_rates, also known as WeRateDogs.

 The entire process has been captured under wrangle_report.html and act_report.html Only select quality and tidiness issues have been considered for wrangling and subsequent analysis.
 Additional data used for wrangling has been downloaded via Twitter API.